 Finally, the y is the value the neuron ultimately outputs.
 To get the output, the neuron sums up all the values it receives through its connections.

 In summary, a SLP receives multiple input signals, and if the sum of the input signals exceed a certain threshold, it either returns a signal or remains “silent” otherwise.
 It multiplies inputs by weights, sums those results, then “scales” that sum by a certain amount and produces an output.

 Once the SLP makes a prediction, the next step is to evaluate how well it did.
 Given a prediction, we want an error measure that states either that we missed by “a lot” or by “a little”.
 And after our errors are captured, the next step is to learn using some learning rule.

 A learning rule is a procedure for modifying the weights and biases of the ANN.
 The purpose of the learning rule is to train the ANN to perform some task, optimizing its performance.
-Although there are many ways to measure performance, measures like Mean Squared Error (MSE) gives you a sense for how much you missed, but that isn’t enough to be able to learn.
+Although there are many ways to measure error, the SLP uses the Mean Squared Error (MSE) as the function to estimate how well it did on each iteration.

 - The weights are initialized with random values at the beginning of the training.

 - For each element of the training set, the error is calculated with the difference between the desired and the actual output.
 The error calculated is used to adjust the weights.

 - The process is repeated until the error level over the training set reaches a specified threshold, or until a maximum number of iterations is achieved.
 Through this iteration, the Perceptron changes the weight (up or down) to predict more accurately the next time it sees the same input.

 The learning process is about error attribution, the art of figuring out how each weight played its part in creating error.
 Learning in ANNs is a search problem: you’re searching for the best possible configuration of weights so the network’s error falls as closer to 0 as possible.